 Fissured tongue is usually associated with one or more of the following conditions but not necessarily:

-Melkerson-Rosenthal Syndrome, which has symptoms of bell’s palsy, swelling of the face and lips, and fissuring of the tongue may be one of the causes, but we don’t know for sure.
+Melkerson-Rosenthal Syndrome, which has symptoms of Bell’s palsy, swelling of the face and lips, and fissuring of the tongue may be one of the causes, but we don’t know for sure.
 It always occurs on the top side of the tongue and sometimes includes the lateral borders.
 Geographic tongue is sometimes associated with fissured tongue.
 It is also benign requiring no treatment.

 As mentioned above, the cause of fissured tongue is unknown.
-The condition is benign and most patients or completely unaware of its presence.
+The condition is benign and most patients are completely unaware of its presence.
 Some say that drinking lots of water may be helpful.
-Should bad breath or irritation occur, a gentle brushing of the top of the tongue may be helpful.It is known that sometimes the fissures get deeper with age.
+Should bad breath or irritation occur, gentle brushing of the top of the tongue may be helpful.It is known that sometimes the fissures get deeper with age.

-- Emeritus Fellow of Academy of General Dentistry, American Association of Implant Dentistry
+- Emeritus Fellow of Academy of General Dentistry